-Each Match consists of 40 minutes of oral pleadings.
-Applicant and Respondent are each allotted 20 minutes.
+Each Match consists of 50 minutes of oral pleadings.
+Applicant and Respondent are each allotted 25 minutes.
 Oral presentations during the Match must be made by two, and only two, members from each Team.
-Prior to the beginning of the Match, the Team arguing as Applicant must indicate to the bailiff which Team Member will act as its first oralist and second oralist and how it wishes to allocate its 20 minutes among (a) its first oralist, (b) its second oralist, and (c) rebuttal.
-After Applicant has made its determinations, its opponent Team must indicate to the bailiff which Team members will act as its first oralist and second oralist and how it wishes to allocate its 20 minutes among (a) its first oralist, (b) its second oralist and second oralist and how it wishes to allocate its 20 minutes among (a) its first oralist, (b) its second oralist, and (c) surrebuttal.
+Prior to the beginning of the Match, the Team arguing as Applicant must indicate to the bailiff which Team Member will act as its first oralist and second oralist and how it wishes to allocate its 25 minutes among (a) its first oralist, (b) its second oralist, and (c) rebuttal.
+After Applicant has made its determinations, its opponent Team must indicate to the bailiff which Team members will act as its first oralist and second oralist and how it wishes to allocate its 25 minutes among (a) its first oralist, (b) its second oralist, and (c) surrebuttal.
 Teams may not allocate more than 15 minutes, including rebuttal or surrebuttal, to either oralist.
 Time allocated to but not used by one oralist may not be used by the other oralist or saved for rebuttal or surrebuttal.
 Any Team Member may act as an oralist during any Match in the Competition and need not always argue the same side.